Haunted Spooky Wheelock

 Wheelock’s population hovered around 115 in the mid-1930s and by the 1950s it reported as many as 400 people in town.
 Today, there is a handful of residents there.

-We heard from one resident this week who told us she does not feel any creepiness in town.
+We heard from one resident who told us she does not feel any creepiness in town.
 She’s there to stay.
 She said the only strange occurrences in town are the moose that wander through town once in a while.

 It appears the property value has decreased from the days when there was a bustling main street with a bank, hotel, lumberyard and other commercial enterprises.